 Newly Admitted Students

-If MySSU does not connect you to a page titled "Student Center," click on the following links in your menu: "Self Service," then "Campus Finances," and finally "View Financial Aid."
+If MySSU connects you to a page titled “Student Applicant Center,” click the “View Financial Aid” link.

 From your Student Center, click the View Financial Aid link in the Finances section.